 Departmental Mission Statement

-By successfully completing requirements for the secondary, elementary or early childhood education major programs, Wheaton graduates gain Massachusetts teacher licensure.
-The Education Department also offers a general education minor, a five course non-licensure program.
+By successfully completing requirements for the secondary, elementary or early childhood education programs, Wheaton graduates gain Massachusetts teacher licensure.
+The Education Department also offers a general (non-licensure) education minor.

 Massachusetts Professional Standards for Teachers